eduardopenedo/google_classroom_downloader/README.md

 ## License
-This project was made with ... license.
+This project was made with [TBD] license.